victorronda/project_3/README.md

 This is a high-level platform for restaurants where customers could order the menus in digital-modern way and, as the restaurant, you can manage all the tasks needed to succeed.

 ## User stories
-- 404: As an anon/user I can see a 404 page if I try to reach a page that does not exist so that I know it's my fault
+- 404: As an anon/user I can see a 404 page if I try to reach a page that does not exist so that I know it's my fault.
-- Signup: As an anon I can sign up in the platform so that I can start managing my restaurant
+- Signup: As an anon I can sign up in the platform so that I can start managing my restaurant.
 - Login: As a user I can login to the platform so I can edit and see according to my user's role (admin or waiter).
-- Logout: As a user I can logout from the platform so no one else can use it
+- Logout: As a user I can logout from the platform so no one else can use it.
 - Order request: As a client I can demand the order on my own screen.
-- CRUD menu: As a user I can create, edit and delete my menus
+- CRUD menu: As a user I can create, edit and delete my menus.
-- CRUD dishes: As a user I can create, edit and delete my dishes
+- CRUD dishes: As a user I can create, edit and delete my dishes.
-- CRUD table: As a user I can create, edit and delete my tables
+- CRUD table: As a user I can create, edit and delete my tables.
-- Random dishes: As a user I can look for a random recipe according to the ingredients that I have in stock.

 ## MVP
 - Connect Back-end and Front-end